 What are the laptop requirements for the AIADO Graduate programs?

 If you are an AIADO graduate student, your course of study will need a more powerful laptop.
-If you own an Apple MacBook Pro that you think meets SAIC's minimum laptop requirements please send us an email to firstname.lastname@example.org with your SAIC ID number as well as the serial number for your laptop.
-New AIADO graduate students who do not own a laptop that meet the minimum requirements, please also email email@example.com.
-Please inform us within the email that you are a graduate student in AIADO so that we can make sure to give you the correct recommended laptop info.
+If you own an Apple MacBook Pro that you think meets SAIC's the current school years minimum laptop requirements please send us an email to email@example.com with your SAIC ID number as well as the serial number for your laptop.
+New AIADO graduate students who do not own a laptop that meet the minimum requirements, please also email firstname.lastname@example.org.
+Please inform us within the email that you are a graduate student in AIADO so that we can make sure to provide you with the correct recommendation for purchasing a laptop.

 Software at SAIC

 Can I use SAIC-licensed software after graduation or when I leave the institution?